awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 ## A DB Instance in a VPC Accessed by a Client Application Through the Internet<a name="USER_VPC.Scenario4"></a>

-To access a DB instance in a VPC from a client application through the internet, you configure a VPC with a single public subnet, and an Internet gateway to enable communication over the Internet\.
+To access a DB instance in a VPC from a client application through the internet, you configure a VPC with a single public subnet, and an internet gateway to enable communication over the internet\.

 The following diagram shows this scenario\.

-![\[A DB Instance in a VPC Accessed by a Client Application Through the Internet\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/GS-VPC network.png)
+![\[A DB Instance in a VPC Accessed by a Client Application Through the internet\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/GS-VPC network.png)

 We recommend the following configuration:
 + A VPC of size /16 \(for example CIDR: 10\.0\.0\.0/16\)\.
 This size provides 65,536 private IP addresses\.
 + A subnet of size /24 \(for example CIDR: 10\.0\.0\.0/24\)\.
 This size provides 256 private IP addresses\.
 + An Amazon RDS DB instance that is associated with the VPC and the subnet\.
 Amazon RDS assigns an IP address within the subnet to your DB instance\.
-+ An Internet gateway which connects the VPC to the Internet and to other AWS products\.
++ An internet gateway which connects the VPC to the internet and to other AWS products\.
 + A security group associated with the DB instance\.
 The security group's inbound rules allow your client application to access to your DB instance\.

 For information about creating a DB instance in a VPC, see [Creating a DB Instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.InstanceInVPC)\.

 ## A DB Instance Not in a VPC Accessed by an EC2 Instance in a VPC<a name="USER_VPC.Scenario5"></a>

-In the case where you have an EC2 instance in a VPC and an RDS DB instance not in a VPC, you can connect them over the public Internet\.
+In the case where you have an EC2 instance in a VPC and an RDS DB instance not in a VPC, you can connect them over the public internet\.

 The following diagram shows this scenario\.